Keyword Assisted Topic Models: The Base

 \subsubsection{Data and Setup}

 We analyze the Congressional bills that were subject to floor votes during the 101st to 114th Sessions.\footnote{These sessions are chosen for the availability of data.} These bills are identified via Voteview\footnote{\url{https://voteview.com} Last accessed on December 10, 2019.} and their texts are obtained from \texttt{congress.gov}.\footnote{\url{https://www.congress.gov/} Last accessed on December 10, 2019.} There are a total of 4,421 such bills with an average of 316 bills per session.
-We preprocess the raw texts by first removing stop words via the \textsf{R} package \texttt{quanteda} \citep{Benoit2018}, then pruning words that appear less than 11 times in the corpus, and lemmatizing the remaining words via the \textsf{Python} library \texttt{NLTK} \citep{Bird2009}. \footnote{Removing extremely common words with little values (stop words) and low frequent terms, and lemmatizing terms help reduce the dimensionality dimensionality of data \citep{Manning2008}.
-We use the same preprocessing steps for both \keyATM{} and the baseline model.} After preprocessing, we have on average 5,537 words per bill and 7,776 unique words in the entire corpus.
+We preprocess the raw texts by first removing stop words via the \textsf{R} package \texttt{quanteda} \citep{Benoit2018}, then pruning words that appear less than 11 times in the corpus, and lemmatizing the remaining words via the \textsf{Python} library \texttt{NLTK} \citep{Bird2009}. \footnote{See Appendix~p.~\pageref{app:base-preprocessing} for details.} After preprocessing, we have on average 5,537 words per bill and 7,776 unique words in the entire corpus.
 The maximum document length is 152,624 and the minimum is 26.

-These bills are ideal for our empirical evaluation because the CBP uses human coders to assign a primary policy topic to each bill, enabling us to validate the automated classification of topic models against the manual coding.
-According to the CBP,\footnote{\url{http://www.congressionalbills.org/codebooks.html} Last accessed on December 10, 2019.} human coders follow the guidelines of the CAP codebook and select a primary topic out of the 21 CAP policy topics based on either the short description or title of each bill.\footnote{Master Codebook: The Policy Agendas Project at the University of Texas Austin.
-Available at \url{https://www.comparativeagendas.net/} Last accessed on December 10, 2019.}
+These bills are ideal for our empirical evaluation because the CBP uses human coders to assign a primary policy topic that follows CAP to each bill, enabling us to validate the automated classification of topic models against the manual coding.\footnote{Master Codebook.
+The Policy Agendas Project at the University of Texas at Austin, 2019.
+Available at \url{https://www.comparativeagendas.net/pages/master-codebook} Last accessed on December 10, 2019.} We derive keywords of each topic from the brief description provided by the CAP.
+We make this process as automatic as possible to reduce the subjectivity of our empirical validation (see Appendix~p.~\pageref{app:base-preprocessing}).
+Appendix (pp.~\pageref{app:base-different-keywords}--\pageref{app:base-random-keywords}) demonstrates that our empirical results shown below are robust to selection of different keywords.
+Table~\ref{tab:base-keywords} presents the 21 CAP topics, the number and proportion of the bills assigned by the CBP human coders to each topic, and their most frequent keywords (see Table~\ref{table:app-base-keywords} on Appendix~p.~\pageref{app:base-keywords-selection} for the full list of keywords).